 Doing something physically can help someone going through depression, but assuming a person can simply “reject” suicidal thoughts is grossly shortsighted.
 When a person is suicidal, their emotions are overwhelming and cannot simply be overlooked, like turning down dessert after dinner.
 A person instead needs to know why they should continue to live rather than end their life.
 Telling them to simply “reject” those thoughts is like telling them to say “I refuse to be suicidal today.
 There, all better.”

 In the video, Mary says that she wants to give Jehovah “an answer to the taunter.”
-Again for non-JWs, this references Proverbs 27:11, where it says that a person should be wise “so that I can make a reply to him that taunts me.”
-JWs interpret this scripture as being Jehovah telling his servants to keep their integrity so that he can point out this endurance to Satan, who “taunts” him that no one will remain faithful.
+Again, for non-JWs, this references Proverbs 27:11, where it says that a person should be wise “so that I can make a reply to him that taunts me.”
+Jehovah’s Witnesses interpret this scripture as being Jehovah telling his servants to keep their integrity so that he can point out this endurance to Satan, who “taunts” him that no one will remain faithful.

-This is very bothersome to me because, while many Witnesses see their relationship with Jehovah as being important, suddenly Mary’s part in this whole issue is summarily dismissed.
-It’s as if she should say, “My grief and overwhelming emotions are not the important issue here.
-It’s not my life and the heartbreak I’m going through that matter; the real worry for everyone, even me, is whether or not god can give an answer to Satan.”
+This is very bothersome to me because suddenly Mary’s part in this whole issue is summarily dismissed.
+It’s as if she should say, “My grief is not the important issue here.
+It’s not my life and the heartbreak I’m going through that matter; the real worry for everyone, even me, is whether or not god can answer to Satan.”

-If you don’t see what’s wrong with that, the elders are basically telling Mary to stop being so selfish in the matter; being suicidal isn’t about you and your problems; it’s about god and his problems!
-Also, when someone is suicidal they’re dealing with emptiness, hopelessness, or grief, and their integrity may be of little concern when compared to these very painful emotions.
-They may also assume god will simply forgive them if they break their integrity.
+In effect, the elders are basically telling Mary to stop being so selfish in the matter; being suicidal isn’t about you and your problems; it’s about god and his problems!
+Also, when someone is suicidal, they’re dealing with emptiness, hopelessness, or grief, and their integrity may be of little concern when compared to these very painful emotions.
+They may also assume god will simply forgive them if they break their integrity by committing suicide.

-The elders here just assume that Mary’s biggest motivation for not committing suicide is that she doesn’t want to disappoint Jehovah, but this may not be the case.
-Mary may be thinking about herself and her own emotions, not the invisible argument going on in heaven between Jehovah and Satan.
-This also paints god as being very selfish; what puny humans go through daily, even when they’ve lost a spouse, is not important at all when compared to god being able to thumb his nose at Satan.
+This also paints god as being very selfish; what puny humans go through daily, even when they’ve lost a spouse, is not important at all when compared to him being able to thumb his nose at Satan.

 The Overall Ignorance

-The entire tone of the video was one of correcting Mary; they showed her why her thoughts were wrong and dismissed her feelings.
-Giving a suicidal person a different perspective on life can be good, but the last thing they need is more browbeating, criticism, dismissive comments, and chants.
+The entire tone of the video was one of correcting Mary; they showed her why her thoughts were wrong, and dismissed her feelings.
+The last thing a suicidal person needs is more browbeating, criticism, and dismissive comments.